markfyoung0711/buckstop-refinery/README.md

 ## Pipeline Steps
 ### Acquire
-This step is for downloading original vendor data from an online source, and then uploading it to a destination and making a virtual link to the latest version of that data on the basis of a time-slice, usually a calendar day.
+This step is for downloading original vendor data from an online source, then uploading it to a destination and making a virtual link to the latest version of that data on the basis of a time-slice, usually a calendar day, so that logical (current) version of the source can be distinguished from previous physical versions of the file.
 This step is important because it helps maintain a history of all sources that are being used to create the warehouse.
-Without this, original sources may be archived.
+Without this, original sources may be archived (lost) or replaced so that the original version cannot be procured from the original source location.
+In short, we need to keep what we processed so that we can rebuild history from nothing.

 ### Stage
 This step reads acquired data from what the Acquire step has produced